 This hydrogen-fueled 18-wheeler at LA, Long Beach ports emits only water from tailpipe

-Toyota North America Executive Vice President Bob Carter applauds the silent arrival of the zero emission hydrogen fuel cell heavy duty truck for use in the ports of LA and Long Beach on Wednesday, April 19.
-The proof of concept event is the kick off a feasibility study to examine the technology for heavy duty applications.
+Toyota North America Executive VP Bob Carter applauds the silent arrival of the zero emission hydrogen fuel cell heavy duty truck for use in the ports of LA and Long Beach.
 The truck uses the same technology as the Mirai passenger car at right.

 Add your comments below